Marx-wrld/KotlinWithSpringboot/README.md

 #### 2. Extract and Open the Project

 Extract the downloaded zip file and open the project in your preferred Kotlin IDE.
 If you're using IntelliJ IDEA, it has excellent support for Kotlin.

+#### 3. Create a Kotlin Data Class

+Create a data class to represent your model.
+In `src/main/kotlin/com/example/demo/model`, create a file named `Book.kt`: